project-manatee/manatee-android/README.md

-manaTEAMS
+manaTEAMS for Android
 =========

-An easy way to view grades and assignments for AISD's TEAMS.
+An easy way to view grades and assignments for AISD's TEAMS on your Android device.

 Libraries
 -----